 top of page

-Shinjiro Tanaka is a Tokyo based multimedia artist born in Los Angeles and raised in Tokyo.
-His practice moves across murals, paintings, installations, live painting, audiovisual performance, and site specific projects.
+Shinjiro Tanaka is a Tokyo based artist born in Los Angeles and raised in Tokyo.
+Working across murals, painting, installation, live painting, and video expression, his practice moves fluidly between multiple forms of media.

-After studying economics at Keio University and beginning his career in advertising, the 2011 earthquake led him to reconsider the relationship between life, society, and artistic expression.
-He later moved to New York, where he studied graphic design at Parsons School of Design while immersing himself in street dance, music, fashion, and urban culture.
+After studying economics at Keio University and working at an advertising agency, the 2011 earthquake in Japan led him to reconsider the relationship between life and artistic expression.
+He later moved to New York, where he studied graphic design at Parsons School of Design while immersing himself in environments shaped by street dance, music, fashion, and diverse urban cultures.

 Shinjiro Tanaka